- Open Access

 Health related quality of life

-Mean values and standard deviations for the EORTC QLQ-C30 scales and single items for the total sample (N=101), women (n=81) and men (n=20)
+The mean values and standard deviations for EORTC QLQ-C30 scales and single items for the total sample and for men and women respectively are shown in Table 4.

 Social, role, and physical function are the scales given the lowest mean value by the total sample as well as by women and men respectively whereas emotional function is given the highest mean value by the total sample as well as by women and men respectively.
 The symptom scale rated highest by the total sample as well as by men and women respectively is the pain scale, reflecting a high level of problems with pain.
 The single item rated as the far most problematic by both men and women is financial difficulties.
 Taken together the total sample as well as men and women respectively appear to experience most problems with financial difficulties, pain, and social and role function as measured with the EORTC QLQ-C30.